Skip to Content

 Woman reading an informational brochure for the Seodaemun Prison in Seoul

-Kristen reading an informational brochure while exploring the Seodaemun Prison
+Kristen reading a pamphlet while exploring the prison in Seoul

-While the Seodaemun Prison might not be at the top of everyone’s Seoul Bucket list, there is so much to see and learn within this unique museum.
+We spent 14 days exploring Seoul in March 2023 and during our trip, we personally visited Seodaemun Prison.
+While this prison might not be at the top of everyone’s Seoul Bucket list, there is so much to see and learn within this unique museum.

 What Is Seodaemun Prison?

-However, the descendants of the activists opposed the demolition of the buildings.
-So on November 5th, 1998, Seodaemun Prison History Hall was opened to educate visitors about Korea’s turbulent past.
+At the time, no one knew what to do with the empty grounds, but descendants of the activists opposed the demolition of the complex.
+So it was reopened on November 5th in 1998 as Seodaemun Prison History Hall to educate visitors about Korea’s turbulent past.

 Seodaemun Prison Tickets